ices-taf/2019_VMS_ICES-QC/README.md

 setwd("..")
 ```

-then to run the reports
+then to run the reports (if you don't include the `clean = FALSE` it will delete
+all the previously run reports)
 ```r
 sourceAll(clean = FALSE)
 ```